TylerLeonhardt/SecretManagement.LastPass/README.md

 Cause subsquent logins to not require multifactor authentication.

 ##### [Switch] StayConnected
-Save the Last Pass decryption key on the hard drive so re-entering password once the connection window close is not required anymore.
+Save the LastPass decryption key on the hard drive so re-entering password once the connection window close is not required anymore.
 It must be used along with the Force switch parameter.

 ### Disconnect-LastPass
 #### Parameters

 ##### VaultName
 Name of the vault to perform the disconnect against.

+### Sync-LastPassVault
+Forces a synchronization of the local cache with the LastPass servers, and does not exit until the local cache is synchronized or until an error occurs
+#### Parameters

+##### VaultName
+Name of the vault

 ## Extension Limitations